 I know, because it happened to me.
 Back in 2011, I was working on OneTrueFan, a startup that used game mechanics to improve engagement on websites.
 Unfortunately, neither users nor publishers seemed interested in our solution.
 I still remember the lunch I had with my best friend and co-founder Todd where, despite the $80k in the bank, I told him, “I got nothing” and suggested we shut the company down.
 We ended up working on a social game for the next few months because, as it turned out, I didn’t really give a shit about audience engagement.

 A buzzword in fundraising right now is the idea of “founder/market fit,” and while it’s a newer phrase, it gets to the heart of this issue.
 As a founder, were you put on Earth to solve this very specific problem, or do you just have a neat idea?
 Far too often it’s the latter and, in my mind, that’s the difference between a job and a calling.

 Maybe you used to be in love with the problem, but your enthusiasm has waned over time.
-Back in 1993, I remember telling someone that I didn’t care if I was working for a plumbing company, I’d work anywhere I could help get people online.
-30 years later, here we are.
+Back in 1993, I remember telling someone that I didn’t care if I was working for a plumbing company, I’d work anywhere if I was helping people get online.
+(Nearly 30 years later, here I am coaching a plumbing app.)

-The next time you find yourself worrying about your startup failing, ask yourself what happens if you never make this thing work?
-If the answer is, “well, I’ll just go do something completely different,” consider if it’s really worth spending all the time and energy on this startup idea, given that most don’t succeed?
+The next time you find yourself worrying about your startup failing, ask yourself what happens if you never make this idea work?
+If the answer is, “well, I’ll just go do something completely different,” consider if it’s worth investing more time and energy on your startup, given that most startups don’t succeed.
 Personally, I like the idea of starting companies where when it doesn’t work out the first, second or even third time, I still have plans.

 I’ve got stories for days about falling in love with problems and falling in love with solutions.
 Some good, some bad, all useful.
 If you’re looking for a startup coach, give me a shout at email@example.com or visit my coaching site.